-Degree of Cooperation Circumstance Adjustment Factor Extraordinary Violator voluntarily disclosed violation or exceeded the minimum requirements in returning to compliance or returned to compliance faster than requested 0.5 -1.0 Good Faith Violator demonstrated a cooperative effort No Adjustment Recalcitrance Violator failed to cooperate, delayed compliance, created unnecessary obstacles to achieving compliance, or the compliance submittal failed to meet requirements 1.0 - 1.5 Refusal Violator intentionally failed to return to compliance 1.5 - 2.0
+Degree of Cooperation Circumstance Adjustment Factor Extraordinary Violator voluntarily disclosed violation, exceeded the minimum requirements in returning to compliance, or returned to compliance faster than requested 0.5 -1.0 Good Faith Violator demonstrated a cooperative effort No Adjustment Recalcitrance Violator failed to cooperate, delayed compliance, created unnecessary obstacles to achieving compliance, or the compliance submittal failed to meet requirements 1.0 - 1.5 Refusal Violator intentionally failed to return to compliance 1.5 - 2.0

-- (b) Prophylactic Effect: The total base penalty may be adjusted upward or downward to ensure that the penalty is sufficient to provide a prophylactic effect on both the violator and the regulated community as a whole.
-This may include the consideration of any economic benefit gained or cost avoided as a result of noncompliance. - (eb) Compliance History: The total base penalty mayshall be increased if the violator has demonstrated a history of noncompliance over the past five (5) years.
-A maximum adjustment factor of up to 2.0 mayshall be applied based on compliance history.
+- (b) Compliance History.
+The total base penalty shall be increased if the violator has demonstrated a history of noncompliance over the prior five (5) years.
+A maximum adjustment factor of up to 2.0 shall be applied based on compliance history.
 The adjustment shall be made by multiplying the total base penalty by the applicable adjustment factor.
-When adjusting the penalty for compliance history, the department shall consider the following criteria: - (1) Previous violations with the dam in question receive more weight than previous violations at another dam owned or operated by the same dam owner.
+When adjusting the penalty for compliance history, the department shall consider the following criteria: - (1) Previous violations with the dam in question receive more weight than previous violations at another dam owned or operated by the same dam owner. - (2) Recent violations receive more weight than older violations. - (3) The same or substantially similar previous violations receive more weight than previous unrelated violations. - (c) Impacts to Disadvantaged Communities.
+The total base penalty shall be adjusted downward if the department is provided with documentation that demonstrates that the penalty will result in an adverse financial impact to a disadvantaged community.
+For purposes of this article, an "adverse financial impact" occurs when the imposition of a penalty will cause increased costs to rate payers, and a "disadvantaged community" means a community with an annual median household income that is less than 80 percent of the statewide annual median household income. - (d) Ability to Pay.
+Payment of the final penalty may be extended over a period of time if immediate, full payment would cause, in the judgment of the department, extreme financial hardship, and the final penalty shall be reduced if extending the final penalty payment over a period of time would cause, in the judgment of the department, extreme financial hardship.

-- (2) Recent violations receive more weight than older violations. - (3) The same or substantially similar previous violations receive more weight than previous unrelated violations. - (dc) Impacts to Disadvantaged Communities: The total base penalty may shall be adjusted downward if the department is provided with documentation that demonstrates that the penalty will result in an adverse financial impact to a disadvantaged community.
-For purposes of this article, an "adverse financial impact" occurs when the imposition of a penalty will cause increased costs to rate payers.
-For purposes of this article, a "disadvantaged community" means a community with an annual median household income that is less than 80 percent of the statewide annual median household income. - (ed) Ability to Pay: If the dam owner has provided the department with the financial information and supporting documentation necessary to assess the violator's ability to pay, then: (1) payment of the final penalty may be extended over a period of time if immediate, full payment would cause, in the judgment of the department, extreme financial hardship; or (2) If extending the final penalty payment over a period of time would cause, in the judgment of the department, extreme financial hardship, the final penalty mayshall be reduced.
-"Extreme financial hardship" means when the final penalty will prevent the dam owner from paying its ordinary and necessary personal or business expenses.
+"Extreme financial hardship" is the condition under which a final penalty prevents a dam owner from paying their ordinary and necessary personal or business expenses.
 The department will determine extreme financial hardship by considering information provided by the dam owner, such as the dam owner's assets, liabilities, income, and expenses.
-Notwithstanding the foregoing, nNo adjustment for ability to pay mayshall be made if the final penalty has been adjusted upward because of failure to cooperate, pursuant to subsection (a), or because of compliance history, pursuant to subsection (eb).
+Notwithstanding the foregoing, no adjustment for ability to pay shall be made if the final penalty has been adjusted upward because of failure to cooperate, pursuant to subsection (a), or based on compliance history, pursuant to subsection (b).

-Authority: Section 6078, Water Code.
+Authority cited: Section 6078, Water Code.
 Reference: Section 6432, Water Code.

-§ 337.66 Final Penalty.
+§ 337.66.
+Final Penalty.

-The final penalty consists of the total base penalty, as defined in Section 337.62, with any adjustments made pursuant to the adjustment factors set forth in Section 337.64.
-The final penalty for each violation shall not exceed the statutory daily maximum per violation multiplied by the Period of Violation for each violation.
+The final penalty consists of the total base penalty, as defined in section 337.62, with any adjustments made pursuant to the adjustment factors set forth in section 337.64.
+The final penalty for each violation shall not exceed the statutory daily maximum per violation multiplied by the Period of Violation.